Countly/countly-sdk-cocos2d-x/README.md

 ### Implemented features

+The following features are implemented for iOS & Android:

-* General analytics features (iOS & Android)
+* General analytics features
-* Crash reporting: Crash reporting is implemented for iOS (objective-c) and C++.
-Main features are:

- * Uncaught Exception Handler: Handling of uncaught exception, creation of crash report on the basis of exception and device information (some information of devices is still in progress like RAM, disk etc).
- * Signal Handler: It handles signals raised through code like SIGABRT, SIGSEGV etc, backtrace the symbols, create an exception on the basis of signal, backtrace it and send this exception to uncaught exception handler.
- * Terminate Handler for C++: It will handle the uncaught exception, re-throw that exception, backtrace the symbols, create an exception on the basis of symbols & reason and send that exception to uncaught exception handler.

-## In-progress work
+* Crash reporting, including Uncaught Exception Handler, Signal Handler and Terminate Handler for C++
 * Push notifications
 * User profiles
 * Referral tracking

+### Have a question?

+If you find a bug, please submit an issue here.
+For questions, use [Countly support portal](http://support.count.ly).